Axway/open-banking-docs/content/en/docs/deployment/install.md

       <<insert here base64-encoded key>>
       -----END RSA PRIVATE KEY-----
 ```

-Note : Oauth component is activated but ingress isn't enabled.
+> Note : Oauth component is activated but ingress isn't enabled.
 It's not required to create a certificate for this ingress.

-#### [Optional] Configure Amplify Agents
+#### Configure Amplify Agents (Optional)

 The following values must be set to reports API and their usage on the **Amplify platform**.
 Note that Private Key and Public Key must be encoded in base64.
 ```
 amplifyAgents: